 “Entrepreneurs are those morons who are willing to work 80 hours a week for themselves to avoid working 40 hours a week for others.” — Lori Greiner

-Being your own boss and having a flexibility in working hours is something that appeals most people to walk on the trending path of entrepreneurship.
+Being your own boss and having flexibility in the working environment is something that encourages people to walk on the trending path of entrepreneurship.
 However, no matter how awesome it sounds, entrepreneurship is not for everyone.

 While the pros of being an entrepreneur are having the freedom to follow your passion and build something helpful for yourself and others, the downs are stretched hours of stresses, handling tons of uncertainties and moreover sleepless nights.

 In this post, going to discuss six keys which can define whether you are an entrepreneur or not.

 The 6 key traits of an Entrepreneur.

 Being an entrepreneur means that you should take initiatives.